The Anger Academy is the new training arm of the British Association of Anger Management (BAAM).

 The Anger Academy, in affiliation with BAAM, is very excited to offer a powerful new training programme for individuals that have identified a need or demand for Anger and Stress workshops in their community or workplace.
 This six-month Diploma training will cover the fundamentals of anger and stress management enabling trainees to offer courses to a wide market audience facilitating group work, adults, couples, families, teenagers, and children.

-BAAM has trained over 210 Anger and Stress specialists in the UK and abroad.
+BAAM has been training Anger and Stress specialists since 2001.

 The goal of the APT model is to:

-1. Identify destructive patterns entrenched in primitive and archaic behaviours that were initially developed in order to fundamentally keep us safe in the world.
+1. Identify destructive patterns entrenched in primitive and archaic behaviors that were initially developed in order to fundamentally keep us safe in the world.